Nordic Institute for Theoretical Physics: Organization

 The Nordita board nominates a director who is appointed by the president of KTH Royal Institute of Technology and the vice-chancellor of Stockholm University.
-The director, currently Niels Obers, is responsible for the day-to-day administration of the institute and provides scientific leadership.
+The director, currently Mikael Fogelström, is responsible for the day-to-day administration of the institute and provides scientific leadership.

 Funding

 Nordita is funded jointly by the Nordic countries via the Nordic Council of Ministers, the Swedish Research Council, and the host universities KTH Royal Institute of Technology, Stockholm University and Uppsala University.